jakeiser/jakeiser.github.io/relg203.md

 <div class="videoWrapper-16-9">
 <iframe width="420" height="315" src="//www.youtube.com/embed/G9qusjgZ66U?rel=0"></iframe>
 </div>

-<span class="hide">*Quote of the Day:*&#160;&#160;The death and dispossession of Naboth and his family [1 Kings 21] has been reenacted thousands of times since the creation of the State of Israel.
-When reduced to its essence, it embodies the tragedy of Palestine as well as the suppression of the rights of the individual.
-But it is more than the story of a tragedy, since at its heart stands a God who is a God of justice, the God who governs history, who has a long memory, and will not allow injustice to go unchecked forever (Naim Stifan Ateek, *Justice and Only Justice: A Palestinian Theology of Liberation* [Maryknoll, N.Y.: Orbis, 1989]).</span>

 **Mar.
 17: By the Rivers of Babylon: The Babylonian Exile in Text and Tradition**<span class="hide noprint">[Slides](){:class="new-window" target="_blank"}</span>